spawnmarvel/quickguides/DotNET/README.md

 ```

-Edit the csproj add a new
+Edit the .csproj add a new

 ```ini
  <ItemGroup>